korreio/fotopt/README.md

 # foto@pt - Fotografia em Português

-A past portal dedicated to promoting the works of Portuguese-speaking photographers, both amateur and professional.
+"foto@pt" was a trailblazing website launched in 1999, dedicated to promoting the works of Portuguese-speaking photographers.
+It was one of the first social networks, allowing users to post and comment on photos.
+The website quickly grew in popularity, winning the "Best Cultural Website" at the JetNet Awards in 2001 and 2002.
+Despite its deactivation in 2003, "foto@pt" left a lasting legacy as a pioneer of social networking and online photography communities.

-The website was first active in June 1999 and continued operation until September 2002.
 The brainchild of Tiago Fonseca, it was created with contributions from its users, but designed, developed and administered solely by Tiago Fonseca.

 The website had two URLs throughout its life: http://www.fotografia.em.pt/